List of particles: Graviton

 The graviton is a hypothetical particle that has been included in some extensions to the Standard Model to mediate the gravitational force.
 It is in a peculiar category between known and hypothetical particles: as an unobserved particle that is not predicted by, nor required for the Standard Model, it belongs in the table of hypothetical particles.
 But gravitational force itself is a certainty, and expressing that known force in the framework of a quantum field theory requires a boson to mediate it.

-If it exists, the graviton is expected to be massless because the gravitational force has a very long range, and appears to propagate at the speed of light.
+If it exists, the graviton is expected to be massless because the gravitational force has an infinite range, and propagates at the speed of light.
 The graviton must be a spin-2 boson because the source of gravitation is the stress–energy tensor, a second-order tensor (compared with electromagnetism's spin-1 photon, the source of which is the four-current, a first-order tensor).
 Additionally, it can be shown that any massless spin-2 field would give rise to a force indistinguishable from gravitation, because a massless spin-2 field would couple to the stress–energy tensor in the same way that gravitational interactions do.
 This result suggests that, if a massless spin-2 particle is discovered, it must be the graviton.